Kicksecure/security-misc/README.md

 ### Bluetooth Status: Enabled but Defaulted to Off

-- **Default Behavior**: Although Bluetooth capability is 'enabled' in the kernel, security-misc deviates from the usual behavior by starting with Bluetooth turned off at system start.
+- **Default Behavior**: Although Bluetooth capability is 'enabled' in the kernel, security-misc-desktop deviates from the usual behavior by starting with Bluetooth turned off at system start.
 This setting remains until the user explicitly opts to activate Bluetooth.

 - **User Control**: Users have the freedom to easily switch Bluetooth on and off in the usual way, exercising their own discretion.
 This can be done via the